Functionality is available in the Pro edition

 Contours are used for segmentation of the organs whose density is comparable with the density of the surrounding tissue, e.g the heart, the liver, and joints.
 In such cases, it is hard to see the boundaries of the region.
 Hence, the automatic segmentation procedure cannot be applied.

 Contours are built on sections in the MPR reconstruction tab.
-If the 3D view window is opened in the tab, the segmented structure created is simultaneously shown on the volume model.
+If the 3D view window is opened in the tab, the structure mask created is simultaneously shown on the volume model.

-To customize the contours display, press the arrow on the right-hand side of the Contour segmentation button and provide the required parameters in the menu.
+To customize the contours display, click the arrow on the right-hand side of the Contour segmentation button and provide the required parameters in the menu.

 To enable/disable the contours display on the volume model, check/uncheck the box next to the Show contours in 3D option.
 By default, the option is enabled.